Executive Productivity

 Meeting Prep and Follow-Up3+

 The total exceeds 10 hours per week even if you only implement 3 or 4 of these.
 Most of our CEO clients start with daily briefings and board deck assembly — the two use cases with the highest immediate impact — then add competitive intelligence and meeting prep within the first month.
+By the 60-day mark, most clients have all 7 running with role-specific tuning.

 beeeowl deploys all of this on dedicated hardware you own — a Mac Mini that sits in your office or a MacBook Air for CEOs who travel.
 Your data never touches a cloud server you don’t control.
-Every deployment includes Docker sandboxing, NVIDIA’s NemoClaw security stack, Composio OAuth setup, and a fully configured agent with your integrations.
+Every deployment includes Docker sandboxing (NIST SP 800-190 compliant), NVIDIA’s NemoClaw security stack, Composio OAuth credential isolation, and a fully configured first agent with your integrations.
+Setup takes one day.
+Your first agent is running before you go to bed that night.
+See our deployment walkthrough in how to get your first OpenClaw agent running in one day.

 Ready to deploy private AI?